 Water balance is maintained by various regulatory mechanisms.
 Water distribution depends primarily on the concentration of electrolytes in the body compartments and sodium (Na+) plays a major role in maintaining physiologic equilibrium.

 INDICATIONS AND USAGE

-These solutions are indicated in patients requiring parenteral administration of potassium chloride and the replacement of extracellular losses of fluids and electrolytes with minimal carbohydrate calories.
+These solutions are indicated in patients requiring parenteral administration of potassium chloride with minimal carbohydrate calories.

 CONTRAINDICATIONS

 Solutions containing potassium chloride are contraindicated in diseases where high potassium levels may be encountered.